Water is the foundation of all life.

 One of the things that I do consistently with clients, is to give them tools to create a foundation of good health so that they can have less stress in their life, and to provide them with coping techniques to handle any stress when it does come their way.

-A topic that I discuss almost every time, is water, and more specifically, the lack of water in your body, and how dehydration affects you with regards to stress.
+A topic that I discuss almost every time, is water, and more specifically, the lack of H2O in your body, and how dehydration affects you with regards to stress.

-Dehydration has made national news in the past few days with the reports about U.S. Presidential Candidate Hillary Rodham Clinton having pneumonia.
-Many reports said that her staffers and those around her say that she doesn’t drink water, and they are constantly reminding her to hydrate.
+Dehydration has made national news surrounding 2 prominent political figures.
+The first was with regards to President Jimmy Carter back in July, and the other was with former Secretary of State Hillary Rodham Clinton.
+President Carter was not staying hydrated well enough while working in the hot sun.
+With regards to Mrs. Clinton, many reports said that her staffers and those around her say that she doesn't drink water, and they are constantly reminding her to hydrate.
 Never has it been highlighted so strongly the need to stay hydrated for you to be at your best.

 Water plays a vital role in nearly every bodily function.
 Because your brain is made up of almost 85% water, just a mere 2% drop in body water can trigger fuzzy short-term memory, trouble with basic math, and difficulty focusing on the computer screen or on a printed page.
 Dehydration is also the #1 trigger of daytime fatigue.